singingwolfboy/netlify-home/_posts/2015-11-27-a-step-by-step-guide-pelican-netlify-cms.md

 In the first line we simply enter our new local repository's directory with the good old `cd` command.
 In the second line we use `virtualenv` to create an isolated Python environment for our site (`sudo apt-get install virtualenv` if you haven't already got it installed), then we activate/enter this environment in the third line and in the fourth line we install various requirements, before starting a devserver, which will run Pelican in regeneration mode as well as serve the output at *http://localhost:8000*.

 It's important to understand that the majority of the commands above, need not be used every single time you take a peek at your Pelican, but rather just once when you're setting the environment up!
-However, when you want to use the CMS system, the Netlify CMS server must be running and for the Pelican to fly proper, you will still need to use these commands on successive runs (again in the 2nd terminal window, so as not to close down the  Netlify CMS server):
+However, when you want to use the CMS system, the netlify CMS server must be running and for the Pelican to fly proper, you will still need to use these commands on successive runs (again in the 2nd terminal window, so as not to close down the  netlify CMS server):

 ```
 cd my-site-directory